ShieldMyFiles/duly-noted/docs/ts/modules/referenceParser.ts.md

     }

 ```
+ <a name="referenceparser-parsecomment" id="referenceparser-parsecomment" ></a>[🔗](#user-content-referenceparser-parsecomment)ReferenceParser/parseComment
 ## Parse Comment
-Once a comment is found (see [ParseFile](../.././ts/modules/referenceParser.ts.md#user-content-parsefile) above for example) this will parse
+Once a comment is found (see [ReferenceParser/parseFile](../.././ts/modules/referenceParser.ts.md#user-content-referenceparser-parsefile) above for example) this will parse
 that commant for anchors.
 It will add those anchors to the [interfaces/IReferenceCollection](../.././ts/classes/referenceCollection.ts.md#user-content-interfaces-ireferencecollection)
 for the entire project.